sunbird-specs/QuML/v1/question.md

 #### Response Declaration
 A **“responseDeclaration”** contains information about the answer (the response) to a question: When is it correct, and (optionally) how is it scored?

 Response Declaration should have declaration for every response variable in the question body.
+Optionally, the declaration can have the following details:

+- *Correct Response:*  Correct (or optimal) values for the response variable
+- *Mapping to Score:* Map different values to score so that a response can have more nuances than plain right or wrong, e.g.: a multiple choice question with more than one correct answer can support partial scoring

 Response declaration is a JSON object in key-value format.
 The keys in the JSON are the response variables defined in the body and values are of type ResponseVariableDef.

 ResponseDeclaration:
 ```